 Items of inventories are measured at lower of cost and net realisable

 incurred in bringing them to their respective present location and

 Cost of raw materials, process chemicals, stores and spares, packing

 gain/loss on corresponding hedge contracts.

-account the amount outstanding and rate applicable.
+account the amount outstanding and the interest rate applicable.

-L. Excise Duty / Service Tax
+Excise Duty / Service Tax

 Excise duty / Service tax is accounted on the basis of both, payments